Natasha Vita-More: Career

-Vita-More is also signed up for cryonic preservation.
-Moreover, Vita-More says, "Our bodies will be the next fashion statement; we will design them in all sorts of interesting combinations of texture, colors, tones, and luminosity."
+Between 1987 and 1993 she was the host and producer of TransCentury Update a cable TV show that aired in Los Angeles and Telluride, Colorado.
+Between 2001 and 2004, she was the President of the Extropy Institute.
+She contributed the Cambridge Union Immortality Debate of 2017.

 Work

-In 1982, Vita-More wrote the Transhumanist Manifesto, which was on board the Cassini-Huygens Saturn mission.
+In 1982, Vita-More wrote the "Transhumanist Manifesto", which was on board the Cassini–Huygens Saturn mission.
 It discussed the possibility for overcoming disease and extending lifespans and later she founded an organization Transhumanist Arts and Culture.

 In 1997 she designed the first whole-body prosthetic, entitled Primo Posthuman, which depicted how a human might look in the future with technological enhancements such as color-changing skin.
-"Posthumans", as written by Vita-More in one of her academic papers, "will be almost entirely augmented — human minds in artificial, eternally upgradable bodies".
-Her art has been exhibited at the National Centre for Contemporary Arts in Russia, the Memphis Brooks Museum of Art, and the Telluride Film Festival.
+Her videos have been exhibited at the National Centre for Contemporary Arts in Russia, her painting at the Memphis Brooks Museum of Art, and other works of design compositions at the Telluride Film Festival.

 She authored Create / Recreate: the 3rd Millennial Culture on the emerging cybernetic culture and the future of humanism and the arts and sciences.
-She is also author of Transhumanism: What is it? concerning the basic questions of the Transhumanist philosophical, ethical and cultural worldview.
+She is also author of Transhumanism: What is it? concerning the basic questions of the transhumanist philosophical, ethical and cultural worldview.

-She is the co-editor and contributing author of The Transhumanist Reader: Classical and Contemporary Essays on the Science, Technology, and Philosophy of the Human Future.

 Her project "Primo 3M+ 2001" future physique 3D design for superlongevity in a tongue-in-cheek is based on nanotechnology and AI.

 In 2014 she was the entrepreneur and scientific Lead, together with Daniel Barranco from the Department of Cryobiology of the Spanish University of Seville, for the first time, proved that the use of cryonic technologies does not destroy the long-term memory of the simplest multi-cellular organisms.

 In 2019, Aging Analytics named Vita-More one of the Top-50 Women Longevity Leaders.

+Books and publications

+Vita-More has written and contributed to numerous books, essays, and peer-reviewed papers addressing design, ethics, and the philosophy of human enhancement.